-Freer access to the modern variants on the basic corporate form can be introduced, as it has been recently in China, Italy, Taiwan, and elsewhere, without the sacrifice of ethnic or cultural individuality.
+Freer access to modern variants on the basic corporate form can be introduced, as it has been recently in China, Italy, and Taiwan, without the sacrifice of ethnic or cultural individuality.
 Similarly, the red tape and bureaucracy that impede the utilization of such forms can be reduced or eliminated without the sacrifice of national autonomy.
-Those who oppose reform in the guise of opposing westernization are pursuing their own selfish political agenda; they are not really working to preserve important historical or cultural or religious institutions, because it is not necessary to sacrifice such institutions in order to achieve growth.
+Those who oppose reform in the guise of opposing Westernization are pursuing their own selfish political agenda; they are not really working to preserve important historical, cultural, or religious institutions because it is not necessary to sacrifice such institutions in order to achieve growth.